serenity-is/docs/tutorials/movies/creating_movie_table.md

 ### Verifying That the Migration is Run

-Using Sql Server Management Studio or Visual Studio -> Connection To Database, open a connection to MovieTutorial_Default_v1 database in server *(localdb)\MsSqlLocalDB* or *(localdb)\v11.0* depending on version you use.
+Using Sql Server Management Studio or Visual Studio -> Connection To Database, open a connection to MovieTutorial_Default_v1 database in server *(localdb)\MsSqlLocalDB*.

-> (localdb)\v11.0 is a LocalDB instance created by SQL Server 2012 LocalDB. (localdb)\MsSqlLocalDB is an instance created by SQL 2014+ LocalDB.

 > If you didn't install LocalDB yet, download it from https://www.microsoft.com/en-us/download/details.aspx?id=29062.

-> If you have SQL Server 2014 LocalDB, your server name would be (localdb)\MSSqlLocalDB or (localdb)\v12.0, so change connection string in web.config file.

 > You could also use another SQL server instance, just change the connection string to target server and remove the migration safety check.